Jac-Zac/Cloud-Computing-Final-Exam/errors/README.md

 ### Setting up error

-I had an issuee with dnsmasq last line then it was fixed
+I had an issue with dnsmasq last line then it was fixed

-### I had an issue with containers not having resource restricitons
+### I had an issue with containers not having resource restrictions

 ...